Relativistic and nonrelativistic spin splitting above and below the Fermi level in a $g$-wave altermagnet: Supplementary Material

 \subsubsection{spin-ARRES measurements}

 Angle Resolved Reflection Electron Spectroscopy measurements were conducted using the QSPLEEM at the Molecular Foundry at a temperature of 25~K.

 Details of this technique are presented in Fig.~\ref{fig:arres_technique}, and build upon Refs.~\cite{Jobst2015,Jobst2016}.
-The QSPLEEM is equipped with illumination and imaging equalizers which effectively change the parallel momentum $\vec{k}_\parallel$ of the electrons impinging upon and reflecting off of the sample, respectively.
+As depicted in Fig.~\ref{fig:arres_technique}A the QSPLEEM is equipped with illumination and imaging equalizers which shift electron trajectories into and out of the beam splitter, respectively.
+Slight deflections of the electrons $d\vec{x}_1$ (indicated by grey arrows) upstream of the beam splitter adjusts the particular electron trajectory taken through the microscope, effectively changing the parallel momentum $\vec{k}_\parallel$ of the electrons impinging upon and reflecting off of the sample, respectively. .
 As mentioned in the main text, the incident $\vec{k}_\parallel$ of electrons that are absorbed into the sample correspond to unoccupied electronic states at that same momentum.
 For an incident electron with energy $E$, the parallel momentum is defined by $\vec{k}_\parallel = E \sin \theta_{inc}$ where $\theta_{inc}$ is the angle of incidence on the sample controllable by the illumination equalizer.
-At normal incidence (Fig.~\ref{fig:arres_technique}A), for electron optics set to LEED mode the detector displays a low energy diffraction pattern corresponding to the order on the sample surface.
-Upon tuning $\theta_{inc}$, nonzero incident momentum $\vec{k}_\parallel\ne0$ (Fig.~\ref{fig:arres_technique}B) causes the sampled diffraction pattern within the Ewald sphere (green circle) to shift to a new center about the reflected angle angle $\theta_{ref}$.
-The imaging equalizer independently tunes $\theta_{ref}\rightarrow \pi/2$ such that the specular spot centered at returns to the center of the detector (Fig.~\ref{fig:arres_technique}C), whereby a measurement of the intensity at detector center corresponds to the sample electron reflectivity at incident momentum $\vec{k}_\parallel\ne0$.
+At normal incidence (Fig.~\ref{fig:arres_technique}B), for electron optics set to LEED mode the detector displays a low energy diffraction pattern corresponding to the order on the sample surface.
+Upon tuning $\theta_{inc}$, nonzero incident momentum $\vec{k}_\parallel\ne0$ (Fig.~\ref{fig:arres_technique}C) causes the sampled diffraction pattern within the Ewald sphere (green circle) to shift to a new center about the reflected angle angle $\theta_{ref}$.
+The imaging equalizer deflects reflected electrons by $d\vec{x}_2$ downstream of the beam splitter such that the specular spot centered along an off-center trajectory returns to the center of the detector (Fig.~\ref{fig:arres_technique}D), whereby a measurement of the intensity at detector center corresponds to the sample electron reflectivity at incident momentum $\vec{k}_\parallel\ne0$.
 This procedure can be repeated for every energy, momentum, and spin value in the user's choice coordinate array.

+\textit{Linear Mapping between Pixel Space and Equalizer Space:} To establish a mapping between pixel coordinates on a detector and the equalizer values required to position an electron beam, we assume a linear relationship between pixel position $\mathbf{P}$ and equalizer values $\mathbf{X}$: